sixtyfive/de_dmg/README.md

 # de_dmg

 These keyboard layouts were created sometime between 2010 and 2011.
 The Windows version is unchanged since then but reportedly still works fine even for Windows 10.
-The Linux version, for now, consists of a simple Rakefile.
+The Linux version has had to undergo some change, and, for now, consists of a simple Rakefile.

 See below for installation instructions.
 [PRs](https://github.com/sixtyfive/de_dmg/compare) welcome!